I’m maintaining a legacy web application that emulates Single Page Application (SPA) behavior using a custom JavaScript function called loadOnPage

 The Problem:

-When a user refreshes the page using the browser’s reload button, the page loses access to the scripts and functions that were dynamically loaded via loadOnPage
+When a user refreshes the page using the browser’s reload button, the page loses access to the scripts and functions that were dynamically loaded via loadOnPage.
+This results in broken functionality because those scripts are essential for the page to work correctly.

 What I’ve Tried:

-or cookies to store the page state, but this doesn’t solve the issue of missing scripts and functions after a reload. - Dynamic Script Loading on Reload: Attempted to inject scripts dynamically during page load based on the current URL or history state, but this approach is complex and hard to maintain.
+• Dynamic Script Loading on Reload: Attempted to inject scripts dynamically during page load based on the current URL or history state, but this approach is complex and hard to maintain.

-- Including All Scripts Globally: Including all possible scripts in the initial page load is not feasible devido a efeitos colaterais indesejados e problemas de desempenho.
+• Including All Scripts Globally: Including all possible scripts in the initial page load is not feasible devido a efeitos colaterais indesejados e problemas de desempenho.

 Constraints:

-- No Modern Frameworks: Due to project constraints, I cannot use frameworks like React or Angular.
+• No Modern Frameworks: Due to project constraints, I cannot use frameworks like React or Angular.

-- Legacy System: Significant architectural changes are not possible.
+• Legacy System: Significant architectural changes are not possible.

-- Deep Linking: The application needs to support deep linking for bookmarking and direct access to specific pages.
+• Deep Linking: The application needs to support deep linking for bookmarking and direct access to specific pages.

-- Page-Specific Scripts: Loaded pages may include scripts that are only relevant to that page and may have side effects.
+• Page-Specific Scripts: Loaded pages may include scripts that are only relevant to that page and may have side effects.

 My Question:

-Given these constraints, how can I ensure that when a user refreshes the page, all necessary scripts and functions are reloaded so that the page functions correctly, just as if it had been loaded via loadOnPage
+Given these constraints, how can I ensure that when a user refreshes the page, all necessary scripts and functions are reloaded so that the page functions correctly, just as if it had been loaded via loadOnPage?

 Additional Information:

-to manage navigation history. - The
+• We use window.history.pushState to manage navigation history.

-function executes scripts within the dynamically loaded content. - The issue specifically arises because scripts loaded dynamically are not persistent across browser refreshes.
+• The issue specifically arises because scripts loaded dynamically are not persistent across browser refreshes.

 I would greatly appreciate any guidance or solutions on how to handle the reloading of necessary scripts and functions upon a browser refresh in this legacy system.